Leangchhay1523/Project2_Social_Link_Card/README.md

 # Social_Link_Profile
-This is my second small project that is about "Social Link Profile" which is the challenge from <a href="https://www.frontendmentor.io/home" target="_blank">Frontend Mentor</a>.
+This is my Social Link Card, the design is inspired by one of the challenge from [Frontend Mentor](https://www.frontendmentor.io/)

 ## Demo
 Visit Here: <a href="https://leangchhay1523.github.io/Project2_Social_Link_Card/" target="_blank">Link</a>